etonello/crnpy/docs/source/tutorial.rst

 with the subfolder *biomodels* containing examples from the `BioModels <http://biomodels.caltech.edu/>`_ database [7]_.

-A string in this format contains the reactant and product complexes, separated either by the characters "->" for unidirectional reactions, or by the characters "<->" for reversible reactions.
+A string in the human-readable format compatible with CrnPy contains the reactant and product complexes, separated either by the characters "->" for unidirectional reactions, or by the characters "<->" for reversible reactions.